gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 With use, it becomes more and more rounded and somewhat less easy to place precisely and with authority on a very narrow foothold.
 Once this rounding of the front edge has progressed so far that the seam between outsole and rand took a shallow dip, it’s time to think about resoling.

-If you wait with a repair after that point, you’ll expose not only the outsole at the front to abrasion, but also the much thinner rand rubber.
+If you wait with a repair after that point, you’ll expose not only the outsole to abrasion, but also the much thinner rand rubber.
 Eventually, you’ll start seeing the upper material peek through between a worn through rand and a worn back outsole.
 With *even more* climbing, you might even wear through the upper material and make your toe peek out.
 At that point, it should be evident that not even a replaced rand will put the shoe in a very good state.